Arizona Pool Leagues

 BASIC TEAM LEAGUE ORGANIZATION

-The Team - A team consists of a minimum of three players, although it is wise to have at least four, and a maximum of five.
+The Team - A team consists of a minimum of three players, although it is wise to have at least four.
 All team members bear the responsibility of verifying their teammates are AZPL members of legal age and are playing at skill levels that reflect their true ability.
 Each team will have a captain.

 The Team Captain - The Team Captain is an essential part of the team and holds an important position.
 The Team Captain is listed on the team roster in bold.
 He helps with distribution of League information and bulletins and posts information at his home location.
 The Team Captain must also collect membership dues and forward them to Local League Management on a timely basis.
 He is responsible for having his team at the appointed place on time.
 He ensures that all rules concerning etiquette, sportsmanship and eligibility are observed.
 He makes sure proper scorekeeping procedures are followed.
 The Team Captain must have a phone.
 He represents the team and all communication with Local League Management is handled through the Team Captain.
 A team may elect a new Team Captain by a simple majority vote at any time.
 Local League Management must be notified immediately if a new Team Captain is elected.